$0.00

 Insights from Teachers

-Teachers of upper elementary students note that the biggest mistake is treating them like younger children.
-One successful teacher stated, “If you treat them like they are mature, they will rise to the occasion.
+“If you treat them like they are mature, they will rise to the occasion.
 Give them a curriculum that is too shallow, and they will become bored and disruptive.
 They are hungry for truth, not just crafts.”

-Another emphasizes giving them leadership roles, like leading prayer or facilitating a discussion question, to harness their strong sense of responsibility.
+Another emphasizes giving them small leadership roles, like reading the scripture passage aloud or tracking the discussion questions, to harness their strong sense of responsibility.

 Simple Steps to Start an Independent Bible Study Habit